NezitX/better-ui/readme.md

 - **Pick what you want**: Turn on or off changes for different parts of Acode.
 - **Add your own style**: You can add your own CSS to make Acode look how you want.

-## How to get it

-1. Open Acode.
-2. Go to where you add new plugins.
-3. Look for "Better UI" and click to add it.
-4. Restart Acode to start using it.

 ## How to use it

 After you add it: